AndersDeath/diary2/000-current.md

 # 08 July - Saturday - Yerevan - 282 day of immigration

 Today we moved to another apartments.
 This thing happened smooth and we did everything in time.
 Also we decided trying to be on mobile internet because the home one here is quite expensive.
 Armenia is't cheap country in this sense.
 We also visited one local mall and bought some important equipment.
 It's another part because now I feel some root that grow from me into Armenia.
+We also discuessed possible next steps for